First-Degree Misdemeanor

 • Obscene material and performances

-• Counterfeiting a trademark, if it is a first offense
+• Counterfeiting a trademark for a first offense

-• Luring a child into a motor vehicle or building
+• Luring a child into a vehicle or building

 • Terroristic threats